Hiring a Private Investigator: How much does it cost?

 Final Thoughts

 Hiring a Private Detective typically costs between $100 and $300 per hour, with the final cost depending on factors like the type and complexity of the case, location, and time commitment.
-It’s important to have a clear conversation with your PI about fees and expectations upfront so you know what to expect.
+It’s essential to have a clear conversation with your PI about fees and expectations upfront so you know what to expect.

 If you’re in need of professional investigative services, contact Jennifer Cormack Consulting today to discuss your case and receive a free consultation.
 With over 20 years of experience in law enforcement and private investigations, Jennifer can provide expert and discreet services to help you get the answers you need.